 Biography

-Born in 1999, Niah McGiff is a London-based artist whose paintings and poems explore human desire, yearning, and compromise.
+Born in 1999, Niah McGiff is a London-based artist whose paintings and poems use the figure as a site of painterly interrogation to explore interior emotional and psychological states.

 She trained at the Essential School of Painting, graduating with distinction from the Foundation Diploma in 2019, and went on to study Fine Art at Chelsea College of Arts, University of the Arts London.